ME-Atish/password-Generator/README.md

 - [X] making optional things, actually, optional! (they're not, yet:)))
 - [X] adding `numbers` to your phenomenal passwords.
-- [ ] including/excluding some characters you would to.
+- [X] excluding some characters you would to.
 - [X] adding your supposed salt/pepper to your password.

 ## Contribution